-So here is how it came about.
+So here’s how the post, that I wasn’t going to write, came about.
 And let me tell you, I honestly had no intentions of writing this post.

 Finding Peace Through Others